 Although electric fireplaces don’t take up too much space, not everyone has a big room.
 If your room is already crowded, getting an electric fireplace mounted to the wall will help you save space.

 Since you can put the fireplace on the wall, you will save more space on the floor.
 As long as there is an electrical outlet near the wall where you will install it, you won’t have any issues.
 If this is not possible, speak to a local electrician who can probably work around this issue for you.

 A wall-mounted electric fireplace is more elegant and sophisticated than a regular fireplace.
 Other models are stylish as well, but a wall-mounted model will bring your interior to the next level.

 Since you are going to install the fireplace in the wall, your pets and kids won’t reach it.
 The electric fireplace doesn’t heat up, but it is still considered an electrical appliance.
 It is better if the fireplace will be out of reach for pets and kids to avoid accidents.

 Lasts for a Long Time

 One of the reasons why this type of fireplace lasts for a long time is its design.
-Since it is a wall-mounted model, it won’t get hit by your kids or pets, unlike a portable electric heater.
+Since it is a wall-mounted model, it won’t get hit by your kids or pets, unlike a freestanding fireplace.

 The fireplace is in a higher location so it won’t get easily damaged.
 Electric heaters are also made from high quality materials, especially if it is from a reputable brand (Celsi, for example).